BellowingMeadows/BellowingMeadows/README.md

 ### Features left to implement

 * I would eventually like to have the burger icon on the mobile menu change into an X close button.
-From research I've concluded this is be something I can implement once I'm more familiar with Javascript.
+From research I've concluded this is something I can implement once I'm more familiar with Javascript.
 * Once the band has music available to listen to on Spotify, a Spotify playlist will replace SoundCloud on the music.html as this is a more familiar streaming platform and will thus induce a better emotional response from the user.
 * Once the band has released several music videos, I would like to turn the YouTube section on music.html into an interactive carousel - allowing the user to choose which video to watch.